4.4. Managing Volumes¶

-A volume in Virtuozzo Infrastructure Platform is a virtual disk drive that can be attached to a VM.
-The integrity of data in volumes is protected by a redundancy mode specified in a storage policy.
+A volume in Virtuozzo Hybrid Infrastructure is a virtual disk drive that can be attached to a VM.
+The integrity of data in volumes is protected by the redundancy mode specified in the storage policy.

 Additional virtual disks attached to VMs need to be initialized inside the guest OS by standard means before they can be used.

 In the Create volume window, specify a volume name and size in gigabytes, select a storage policy, and click Add.

 To edit a volume, select it and click the pencil icon next to a parameter you need to change.
 Note the following restrictions:

 - To extend volumes that are in use, stop the VM first.

 - You cannot change the volume redundancy type.

 To remove a volume, click its ellipsis button then click Delete.
 To remove multiple volumes at once, select them and click Delete.
 To remove a volume that is in use, detach it first.

 A volume is removed along with all its snapshots.